 Distributing Decimals: How to Multiply with a 1-digit Whole Number

 The distributive property is a fundamental principle in mathematics that states that multiplication distributes over addition.
 When applied to decimals, it provides a systematic approach to multiplying them by a 1-digit whole number.
-Let’s delve into this method.
+Let’s walk through this method.

 Distributive Property Formula: